netrisai/docs/sandbox/Sandbox13/onprem-k8s.rst

   curl 45.38.161.158

-You will see the servers’ hostname in curl output:
+You will see the servers' hostname in curl output:

 .. code-block:: shell-session